div1085/Workforce_Analysis_SQL/README.md

 Group By title
 order by count desc;**

-With the queruy we can find Senior Engineers, Senior Staff and Technical Leaders who are retirement-ready and can mentor the new Pewlett Hackard employees.
+With the query we can find Senior Engineers, Senior Staff and Technical Leaders who are retirement-ready and can mentor the new Pewlett Hackard employees.